 Old St Paul’s Cathedral

-It wasn’t until 1087, under Norman rule, that building began on a spectacular cathedral.
+It wasn’t until 1087, under Norman rule, that building on a spectacular cathedral began .
 Now known as ‘Old St Paul’s’, the cathedral stood until the Great Fire of London in 1666.
 Old St Paul’s took around two centuries to complete and was originally built in the Romanesque style typical of Norman England.
-Over the years, however, it became a spectacular Gothic cathedral in keeping with a change of architectural styles.
-Romanesque columns were topped with Gothic lancet pointed arches, and upon completion in 1314, St Paul’s was one of the longest, tallest churches in the world.
+Over the years, however, it became a spectacular Gothic cathedral in keeping with changes to architectural styles.
+Romanesque columns were topped with Gothic lancet pointed arches.
+Upon completion in 1314, St Paul’s was one of the longest, tallest churches in the world.

 St Paul’s Walk in the Old Cathedral, from Wikipedia